 - Test Product - an individual unit of product that is a member of the sample

 For single specimen products, each randomly selected product is a specimen.
 In thickness measurement tests, five measurements are taken widely dispersed over the surface area of the specimen in order to represent the total coating thickness.
 The mean value of the five coating thicknesses for one specimen must have a minimum average coating thickness grade of not less than one grade below the minimum average coating thickness for the material category.
-In Figure 53, the separation of a lot into a sample and individual specimen is shown.
+Figure 53 shows the separation of a lot into a sample and individual specimen.

-A multi-specimen product is defined as having a surface area that may be larger than 160 in² (1032 cm²), have multiple steel thicknesses, or contain more than one coating category.
+A multi-specimen product is defined as having a surface area that is larger than 160 in² (1032 cm²), have multiple steel thicknesses, or contain more than one coating category.
 In order to test coating thickness of products whose surface area is greater than 160 in² (1032 cm²), they are subdivided into three continuous local sections with equivalent surface areas, each of which constitutes a unique specimen.
 In the case of any such local section containing more than one material category or steel thickness range, that section will contain more than one specimen.
-In Figure 54, the separation of a lot into a sample and individual specimen is shown.
+Figure 54 depicts the separation of a lot into a sample and individual specimen.

 |No. of Pieces in Lot||No. of Specimens|